offline171/basicconcealedvacations/basicconcealedvacations-specs.md

 - `PUT /api/users/me` - Update current user profile
 - `PUT /api/users/me/preferences` - Update user preferences

-### 5.3 Vacation Endpoints (only for contributers, not users)
+### 5.3 Location Endpoints (only for contributers, not users)
-- `GET /api/vacations` - Get all vacations
+- `GET /api/locations` - Get all locations
+    - Check locations to see if they're bookmarked to be able to tell frontend to show certain locations as bookmarked
-- `POST /api/vacations` - Create a new vacation
+- `POST /api/locations` - Create a new location
-- `GET /api/vacations/:id` - Get a specific vacation
+- `GET /api/locations/:id` - Get a specific location
-- `PUT /api/vacations/:id` - Update a vacation
+- `PUT /api/locations/:id` - Update a location
-- `DELETE /api/vacations/:id` - Delete a vacation
+- `DELETE /api/locations/:id` - Delete a location

 ### 5.4 Bookmark Endpoints
 - `GET /api/bookmarks` - Get all bookmarks for current user
 - `POST /api/bookmarks` - Create a new bookmark
+    - (give logic to bookmarks to always check to make sure that user hasn't bookmarked the same location twice.
+Might pre-check or check when trying to make it)
 - `GET /api/bookmarks/:id` - Get a specific bookmark
 - `PUT /api/bookmarks/:id` - Update a bookmark
 - `DELETE /api/bookmarks/:id` - Delete a bookmark